ISISComputingGroup/ibex_developers_manual/Migrate-an-Instrument-Control-PC.md

    1. Draw up a list of active configs and scripts.
 They might have many configs and scripts, but some of these will be obsolete and no longer used.
 There is no point in migrating obsolete configs and scripts - try to identify the ones in current use.
    1. Ask the scientists for copies of the active configs and scripts.
    1. Add the list of active configs and scripts to the instrument wiki page.
+   1. Find out if there are any dependencies on Block name.
+For example do Mantid analysis scripts use them?

 ## Preparation